tonghuikang/sutd-term4/OPTI/wk1-standardLP.md

 **Canonical** form of a Linear Program
-(not elaborated in week 1)
+(not elaborated in week 1, explained later here)

 An LP is in canonical form if:
 - It is in standard form.
 - The constraint matrix contains (a permutation of) the identity matrix as a submatrix.
-- The variables with a “+1” coefficient in the identity matrix appear with a zero coefficient in the objective function
+- The variables with a "+1" coefficient in the identity matrix appear with a zero coefficient in the objective function

-### Examples: Nurse scheduling problem
+### Example: Nurse scheduling problem

 Basic formulation